 Colorado ProStart® is a junior/senior high school hospitality education program of the Colorado Restaurant Foundation, Colorado Restaurant Association, and the National Restaurant Association Education Foundation.
 The program is a restaurant/hospitality management, culinary arts, and business economics curriculum that provide for high school and college academic credit, scholarships, and a paid work experience opportunities for students.

-The Colorado ProStart Program currently serves more than 900 students from 27 high schools across Colorado.
-The ProStart® program currently provides high school and college academic credit through Metropolitan State University of Denver, ProStart® Post -Secondary Passport, scholarships, and employment opportunities.
+The Colorado ProStart Program currently serves hundreds of students at 40 high schools across Colorado.
+The ProStart program currently provides high school and college academic credit through Metropolitan State University of Denver, ProStart Post -Secondary Passport, scholarships, and employment opportunities.

 By bringing industry into the classroom, ProStart® gives students a platform to discover new career opportunities by providing hands-on training and industry experience.